 Understated design, high-quality security

-• Our products include a range of security accreditations including the police-approved Secured by Design award which provides peace of mind against unwarranted security threats.
+• Our products include a range of security accreditations including independent PAS 24 testing, which provides peace of mind against unwarranted security threats.

 • A continuous locking bar and five-point mushroom bolt and claw lock, an anti-lifting device and a full aluminium interlock between each panel make it impossible to separate the door sections.